The Music Compositions of

 Descending chordal motif

-final climax and then, in simple form, the main substance of the quiet epilogue.
+The descending chordal sequence which, in multiple canon, gives the body of the final climax and then, in simple form, the main substance of the quiet epilogue.

-About 1/3 into the movement is a strange quasi-static passage lasting just over a minute, heralded by a chord in string harmonics and marked by a repeated mysterious trill motif on mostly low woodwind (actually a variant of one of the tormented motifs).
+About a third into the movement is a strange quasi-static passage lasting just over a minute, heralded by a chord in string harmonics and marked by a repeated mysterious trill motif on mostly low woodwind (actually a variant of one of the tormented motifs).
 This was inspired by a 2½-hour wait for the evening train at Rannoch station after my having once again walked from Corrour station via Ben Alder in a day.
 I was alone, with nobody in sight, and gazing down Loch Laidon towards the distant Glencoe mountains as the sun gradually sank.
-A bird, which I never actually saw, was flying to and fro over this end of the loch, uttering other-worldly rather menacing low trills as it did so.

-Ben Alder and the Bealach Dubh from Corrour station From the evening train at Corrour in early April; Ben Alder is the snowy hulk some 10 miles away, on the right side of the prominent pass on the skyline (Bealach Dubh).
-The pool to the right is not Loch Ossian, which is actualy ahead but just hidden.
+From the evening train at Corrour in early April 1979; Ben Alder is the snowy hulk some 10 miles away, on the right side of the prominent pass on the skyline (Bealach Dubh).
+The pool to the right isn't Loch Ossian, which is actually ahead but just hidden.

-...Or you can purchase from the USA.
+…Or you can purchase from the USA:

 Symphony no. 4 - sheet music at www.sheetmusicplus.com Symphony no. 4 Highland Wilderness.
 By Philip GODDARD.
 For Study Score.
 Published by Musik Fabrik (French import). (mfpg010ss)